MalikWhitten67/Apple-Doctor/README.md

    - Swap the api url in the index.jsx file to yours
    - Now that you have an database swap to backend branch go into pocketbase folder and download the schema
    - Go back to your panel - then settings and under import collections either click to upload the file or copy and paste
+   - Now in index.jsx replace the current baseUrl with yours
    - Your done! that was easy now we need to just run the frontend

     ```bash